Wallabies For Sale

 - Location: Alabama

-7 month old male Bennett’s Wallaby split to white, he’s 3 lbs and has been on a bottle for two weeks looking for a new home if interested call or text 931-217-0802.
+7 month old Baby female Bennett’s Wallaby looking for a new pouch to hop-in to if interested call or text me at 931-217-0802.

 - Email: Email Seller